 How do the apps you connect contribute to each key area and why?
 We can't go too deep into this as it's our secret sauce, but here is what we can share.

-Meetings: Are your meetings constantly running over time which in turn negatively affects everyone's workday involved?
+- Meetings: Are your meetings constantly running over time which in turn negatively affects everyone's workday involved?
+Apps like Zoom, Google Hangouts, or any other online meeting tool contributes here.

 What do I do with the metrics provided?

-Once you or your teams start to receive performance metrics from the key areas, you should start asking questions in order to learn how to improve and keep growing to be the best company you can be who delivers the top results.
+Once you or your teams start to receive performance metrics from the key areas, you should start asking questions in order to learn how to improve and keep growing to deliver top results.